wujiyang/Face_Pytorch/README.md

 ## Usage
-1. download the source code into your machine.
+1. download the source code to your machine.
 2. parpare the train data and train list, test data and test verification pairs.
-3. set your own dataset path in train.py.
+3. set your own dataset path and any other parameters in train.py.
-4. python train.py, test accuracy will print into log file during training process.
+4. run train.py file, test accuracy will print into log file during training process.
 ---
 5. every eval file can work independently for the model test process. just set your own args in the file.